agisoft-cloud/web-odm-to-blocks-exchange/README.md

 **NOTE**

-WebODM will name your plugin accoriding to the name of the core folder in the archive, so name it appropiatly.
+WebODM names the plugin accoriding to the name of the core folder in the archive, so name it appropiatly.

 ## Installation and testing